What Comes After A Career in Professional Sport?

 There is often a feeling of emptiness, a loss of purpose.
 Performance levels may have dropped as the realisation sinks in that the end is approaching – in effect a self fulfilling prophecy.

 Understanding where those feelings are coming from is an important step in moving on.
-We can help you avoid some of the more negative outcomes which can occur if the athlete looks to fill the gap elsewhere.
+We can help you avoid some of the more negative outcomes which can occur when an athlete looks to fill the gap elsewhere.

-It is hugely helpful to realise that you have the capacity to flourish and enjoy life just as much after you have finished playing sport as you have during your sports career.
+It is hugely helpful to realise that you have the capacity to flourish and enjoy life after sport as you have when your career was in full flow.

 This allows you to continue playing with passion and freedom right up until the final game.
 When you are hanging on because you believe your well-being and identity and the security of others are derived from it, it’s not surprising that performance can suffer.

 When you retire, it can be easy for those good habits to fall by the wayside, particularly in the first few months.
-This can be due to lack of motivation, boredom or just the novelty of relaxing into a new way of life.
+This can be due to lack of motivation, boredom or just the novelty of relaxing into a life after sport.